Ground loop (electricity): Solutions

 Create a break in the signal cable shield conductor.
 The break should be at the load end.
 This is often called ground lifting.
 It is the simplest solution; it leaves the ground currents to flow through the other arm of the loop.
-Some sound system components have ground lifting switches at inputs, which disconnect the ground.
+Some sound system components have ground lift switches at inputs, which disconnect the ground.
 One problem with this solution is if the other ground path to the component is removed, it will leave the component ungrounded and stray leakage currents may cause a very loud hum in the output, possibly damaging speakers.